amutebe/msc_project/README.md

 Collect longitudinal data, including follow-up ultrasound images and clinical outcomes.
 Integrate the model into clinical workflows for personalised patient management.
 5.	**Comparative Analysis:**
 While direct comparisons are challenging due to variations in datasets, methodologies, and evaluation metrics, contextualising our findings within the existing literature is essential.
-Several studies have explored automated periportal fibrosis detection using ultrasound images, employing various techniques and achieving varying levels of success.
+Several studies have explored automated liver fibrosis detection using ultrasound images, employing various techniques and achieving varying levels of success.

 Contact